-- B. A merit increase of one step in the salary range shall be given on the merit anniversary date to an employee whose performance is considered "acceptable" or better and of progressively greater value to the state unless the appointing authority takes proactive action to deny a merit increase documented in a performance evaluation before the merit anniversary date.
-Any monetary increase shall be effective on the merit anniversary date. - C. If an employee receives an overall performance evaluation of "Outstanding," a merit increase of two steps in the range may be given on the merit anniversary date at the discretion of the appointing authority.
-No merit increase may place an employee at a higher salary level than the top merit step of the employee's assigned salary range. - D. A merit increase or pay increment may be withheld if the employee has received an overall performance rating of "Low Acceptable" or "Unacceptable".
+B. A merit increase of one step in the salary range shall be given to an employee whose performance is considered "acceptable" or better and of progressively greater value to the state based on the employee's most recent performance evaluation.

+C. If an employee receives an overall performance evaluation of "Outstanding," a merit increase of two steps in the range may be given on the merit anniversary date at the discretion of the appointing authority.
+No merit increase may place an employee at a higher salary level than the top merit step of the employee's assigned salary range.

+D. A merit increase or pay increment may be withheld if the employee has received an overall performance rating of "Low Acceptable" or "Unacceptable".
 An appointing authority may grant a merit increase when one has been withheld once the employee demonstrates improved performance resulting in a new evaluation with an overall performance rating of "Acceptable" or better.
-Such increase is effective the first day of the pay period after the employee's performance evaluation documenting the improved performance is signed by the division director.
+Such an increase is effective the first day of the pay period after the employee's performance evaluation documenting the improved performance is signed by the appointing authority.

-18.4 - Performance Evaluation Disputes.
+18.4 Performance Evaluation Disputes